awmckinley/config/modules/ft.nix/README.md

-# Nix Language
+# Nix Development Tools

-The Nix language is designed for conveniently creating and composing derivations.
+This module provides language server and formatting tools for Nix package management and configuration development.